Skip to content

 Concepts

 Cassandra uses a ring based Distributed Hash Table servers but without finder or routing tables.
-Keys are stored as in DHT to the next server with key > key id, and replicated on the 2 next servers.
+Keys are stored in DHT to one server and replicated on the 2 next neighbor servers.
 There is one ring per data center.
-The coordinator forward the query to a subset of replicas for a particular key.
+The coordinator forwards the query to a subset of replicas for a particular key.
 Every server that could be a coordinator needs to know the 'key to server' assignment.

 Two data placement strategies: